maiesey/maiesey.github.io/_posts/2015-09-14-cheat-or-not.markdown

 ---
 layout:     post
-title:      "High school: to cheat or not to cheat?"
+title:      "High School: to cheat or not to cheat?"
 subtitle:   "A recap of the (mid)year"
 date:       2015-09-14 12:00:00
 author:     "MJ"